-Like all animals and humans, plants do require water to survive and to complete their day today biological process.
+Like all animals and humans, plants do require water to survive and to complete their day to day biological processes.
 In all plants, water plays a vital role in germination, photosynthesis, transpiration and in the transportation of nutrients from root to other parts of the plants.
 Root absorbs the water through its hair and then it is supplied to xylem vessels of the plant with the help of these three pathways.

 - The transmembrane pathway: This is a combination of both Apoplast and Symplast pathway.
 It is involved in the movement of water across cells and cell walls.